-Pass 4 MyEMCert™ topic modules every 5-year certification cycle, or pass the ConCert™ Examination once in the 5-year certification cycle.
+Pass 4 MyEMCert™ topic modules every 5-year certification cycle.

-The last ConCert™ Examination will be offered October 4-24, 2022, and will then be retired.
-MyEMCert™ will be the only recertification option beginning in 2023.
+The last ConCert™ Examination was offered in October 2022 and has now been retired.
+MyEMCert™ is the only recertification option starting in 2023.

-ABEM is the authority on how to take the MyEMCert™ or ConCert™ Examination.
+ABEM is the authority on how to take the MyEMCert™ Examination.
 It’s easy to find out what you need to do.